stanleyanthony/Top-uk-youtubers-in-2024/README.md

 1. There are at least 4 columns that contain the data we need for this analysis, which signals we have everything we need from the file without needing to contact the client for any more data.

-2. The first column contains the channel ID with what appears to be channel IDS, which are separated by a @ symbol - we need to extract the channel names from this.
+2. The first column contains the channel ID with what appears to be channel IDs, which are separated by a @ symbol - we need to extract the channel names from this.

 3. Some of the cells and header names are in a different language - we need to confirm if these columns are needed, and if so, we need to address them.